basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/usage/bulk-write.md

 To write into a Riak TS table, the Spark-Riak Connector splits the initial set of rows into smaller bulks and processes them in parallel.
 Bulk size can be configured using `spark.riakts.write.bulk-size` property.
 The default number is `100`.

-As an example, lets say your RDD has 2000 rows and you set `spark.riakts.write.bulk-size` to 200 and `spark.riak.connections.min` to 5.
+As an example, let's say your RDD has 2000 rows and you set `spark.riakts.write.bulk-size` to 200 and `spark.riak.connections.min` to 5.
 Then, there will be 10 bulks with 200 rows and each bulk will have 5 parallel write connections to Riak.
 The bulk size option can be configured in SparkConf:

-**Scala**
 ```scala
 val conf = new SparkConf().set("spark.riakts.write.bulk-size", "500")
 ```
-**Python**

 ```python
 conf = new SparkConf().set("spark.riakts.write.bulk-size", "500")
 ```

 Or you can set the `spark.riakts.write.bulk-size` property in the DataFrame's `.option()`:

-**Scala**
 ```scala
 val df = sqlContext.write
   .option("spark.riakts.write.bulk-size", "500")